nickthecook/crops/README.md

 ![ops help output](img/ops_help.png)

-You no longer have to write a shell script for that `curl` command that hits your API in dev, just run `ops create-event`.
+You no longer have to write a shell script for that long `curl` command that hits your API in dev, just run `ops create-event`.

 ![ops create-event output](img/ops_create_event.png)